oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-learn-lz/exercise2/readme.md

 ## 4. Version your Configuration

-Your objective is to commit to your operations git repository the new configuration.
+Your objective is to commit the new IaC configuration to your operations git repository.

 &nbsp;